minprog/platforms/django/lectures/js/index.md

 </dl>

 For example, we may want our application to get information from Google Maps, Amazon, or some weather service.
-We can do this by making calls to a service’s API, which will return structured data to us, often in [JSON](https://www.w3schools.com/js/js_json_intro.asp) (JavaScript Object Notation) form.
+We can do this by making calls to a service's API, which will return structured data to us, often in [JSON](https://www.w3schools.com/js/js_json_intro.asp) (JavaScript Object Notation) form.
 For example, a flight in JSON form might look like this:

     {
         "origin": "New York",